VirtusLab/graphbuddy/README.md

 <table>
   <tr>
     <td>Filters</td>
-    <td>By clicking the buttons in filtering menu, you toggle visibility of corresponding node/edge kind</td>
+    <td>By clicking the buttons in the filtering menu, you toggle visibility of the corresponding node/edge kind</td>
   </tr>
   <tr>
     <td>Layouts</td>
-    <td>By switching layout in the navigation bar (layers icon), you change rendering method of the graph (classic, vertical, horizontal)</td>
+    <td>By switching layout in the navigation bar (layers icon), you change the rendering method of the graph (classic, vertical, horizontal)</td>
   </tr>
   <tr>
     <td>Search</td>